hetavv/vlm-text-extraction/README.md

 * All end-to-end reproducible code is provided as Python notebooks in this github repo - please reload incase the notebooks don't render
 * The `dataset_splits.json` file, detailing the training, validation, and test splits, is included.
-* All generated ground truth files (both original OCR and cleaned versions) are provided within their respective directories.
+* All folders with images, Doc-Res improved images, ground truths, cleaned up ground truths and Finetuned gemma lora adapter checkpoints are available in [Drive here](https://drive.google.com/drive/folders/1xSC6Ys7WwtskumzbtIagm1jePIIkCXZF?usp=sharing).
 * Experimental notebooks related to fine-tuning evaluation attempts are located in the `fine_tuning_experiments/` folder.

 ---